codefellows-seattle-javascript-401d10/lab-27-slugram/LAB-29.md

 * write a question and observation on canvas

 # Description
-Today you will componentize your gallery navigation
+Today you will component-ize your gallery navigation

 # Directions
-* create a component for displying gallery info and an edit gallery form
+* create a component for displaying gallery info and an edit gallery form
  * it should be configured to pass a gallery object into it, using one way data binding
  * it should also have a button that will trigger a **DELETE** request to the slugram API and remove the current gallery info component from the screen
 * create an edit gallery component that will be nested in the previous gallery info component
- * the sumbit event should trigger a **PUT** request to the slugram backend updating the gallery info, and then update the view on the front end to reflect the changes
+ * the submit event should trigger a **PUT** request to the slugram back-end updating the gallery info, and then update the view on the front end to reflect the changes

 ### POST `/api/gallery`
 * use this route to create a gallery